God in Me

 "God in Me" is a song by American contemporary gospel duo Mary Mary featuring American gospel singer Kierra "Kiki" Sheard.
-It was released as the second single from their fourth studio album The Sound (2008), and was also featured on their greatest hits album Go Get It (2012). and was written by both Mary Mary and producer Warryn Campbell, husband of member Erica Campbell.
+It was released as the third single from their fourth studio album The Sound (2008), and was also featured on their greatest hits album Go Get It (2012). and was written by both Mary Mary and producer Warryn Campbell, husband of member Erica Campbell.
 The single is the group's first to chart on the Billboard Hot 100 since their debut single, "Shackles", charted in 2000.
 The song won Song of the Year at the 25th Annual Stellar Awards.

 Music video

 The music video for "God in Me" is about expressing individuality during a fashion show.
 It features appearances by Flex Alexander, Kanye West, Amber Rose, Common, Heavy D, and Fonzworth Bentley.
 America's Next Top Model, Cycle 11 runner-up Samantha Potter also made an appearance in the video.
 It ranked at #60 on BET's Notarized: Top 100 Videos of 2009 countdown.